 Air quality

-Air quality monitoring in Liechtenstein is carried out jointly with the cantons of Eastern Switzerland as part of OSTLUFT.
-In addition, the Office of Environment carries out supplementary measurements.
+Air quality in Liechtenstein is monitored jointly with the cantons of Eastern Switzerland as part of OSTLUFT.
+In addition, the Office for the Environment carries out supplementary measurements.
 The air pollutants particulate matter, nitrogen oxides, ozone, organic compounds and ammonia are measured.

 Current measured values for eastern air

-The monitoring of air quality in Liechtenstein has been carried out jointly with the cantons of Eastern Switzerland as part of Ostluft since the beginning of 2001.
+Air quality monitoring in Liechtenstein has been carried out jointly with the cantons of Eastern Switzerland since the beginning of 2001 as part of the Ostluft program.
 The current measurement data and information on the immission measurements can be found on the joint Ostluft homepage.

 Current immission measurement data for eastern air

-The Office of Environment uses a mobile measuring station to measure air quality (with a focus on particulate matter) at various locations, particularly those with high levels of traffic.
-These measurements are carried out in addition to those at the fixed OSTLUFT measuring station in Vaduz.
-In 2024, the mobile measuring station will be in operation at the Engelkreuzung intersection in Nendeln.
+The Office for the Environment uses a mobile measuring station to measure air quality (with a focus on particulate matter) at various locations, particularly those with high levels of traffic.
+These measurements are carried out in addition to those at the fixed eastern air monitoring station in Vaduz.
+In 2025, the mobile measuring station will be located near the town hall in the center of Triesenberg.

 The data presented here are raw values that cannot always reflect the "real air hygiene situation" in the whole of Nendeln.
-Local exhaust plumes or measurement errors can therefore influence the data.
+For example, local exhaust plumes or measurement errors can influence the data.

-In order to depict the exposure of the population and the environment to Air pollutants throughout Switzerland, maps on Air pollution are generated from measurement data and model calculations.
+Air pollution maps are generated from measurement data and model calculations in order to depict the exposure of the population and the environment to air pollutants throughout Switzerland.
 These maps also include the values from the Vaduz station.

 Nitrogen dioxide is measured at 15 locations using passive samplers.
-The measurement locations and the corresponding measurement data can be viewed in the appendix of the OSTLUFT annual report
+The measurement locations and the corresponding measurement data can be viewed in the appendix to the OSTLUFT annual report.

 Ozone (O3) occurs naturally in minute quantities in the air we breathe.
 At ground level - in the air we breathe - too much ozone is harmful.
 Higher up - in the stratosphere - it protects us from the sun's dangerous ultraviolet radiation.